 Susan S. McDonald, Ph.D.

-Susan lectures and writes frequently on marketing issues and market research techniques, and has contributed to medical journals as well as marketing texts.
-Susan is also coauthor of a standard text on qualitative research methods, The Group Depth Interview: Principles and Practice (Simon & Schuster/Prentice Hall).
-Her early professional years were spent as a journalist and a poet, contributing regularly to a number of major magazines and newspapers, including National Review and Harper's.
+Susan lectures and writes frequently on marketing issues and market research techniques, and she has contributed to medical journals as well as marketing texts.
+She is also coauthor of a standard text on qualitative research methods, The Group Depth Interview: Principles and Practice (Simon & Schuster).
+Her early career was spent as a journalist and poet, contributing regularly to major magazines and newspapers, including National Review and Harper's.

 Susan is the 2011-2012 Past Chair of the CASRO Board of Directors, the trade association of the US marketing and survey research industry, recently renamed The Insights Association.
 Currently, she is a trustee of The Wistar Institute, one of the world’s oldest incubators of biomedical discoveries in cancer and immunology.
 She is also President of the Board of the Chamber Orchestra of Philadelphia.

 Susan holds M.A. and Ph.D. degrees from the Annenberg School for Communication of the University of Pennsylvania, where she was trained in communications theory and social psychology.
 Her B.A. was awarded magna cum laude, Phi Beta Kappa, from Smith College.